celery/celery/docs/userguide/configuration.rst

 .. versionadded:: 2.2

-If enabled, a :event:`task-sent` event will be sent for every task so tasks can be tracked before they are consumed by a worker.
+If enabled, a :event:`task-sent` event will be sent for every task so tasks can be tracked before they're consumed by a worker.

 Disabled by default.